 “I saw the bag shake.”

-She sighed.
+She gave his bag a scornful look.
 “I figured as much.”
-She vanished and materialized an inch from his face, her dead eyes drilling into his.
-“Nathan, I’m bored!”
+She vanished and materialized an inch from his face, her lifeless eyes drilling into his “Nathan, I’m bored!”

 “You’ve sat around for over sixty years.
 You can wait a couple more minutes.”